GEOG 892

 Table 6 Vertical Accuracy/Quality Examples for Digital Elevation Data

-4. The standards introduced horizontal accuracy estimation for elevation data
+7. The standards introduced horizontal accuracy estimation for elevation data

-1. For Photogrammetric elevation data: the horizontal accuracy equates to the horizontal accuracy class that would apply to planimetric data or digital orthoimagery produced from the same source imagery, using the same aerial triangulation/INS solution.
+1. For Photogrammetric elevation data, the horizontal accuracy equates to the horizontal accuracy class that would apply to planimetric data or digital orthoimagery produced from the same source imagery, using the same aerial triangulation/INS solution.

 2. For Lidar elevation data: use the following formula:

-Table 7 lists some horizontal accuracy values for lidar data based on the previous formula (the GNSS horizontal accuracy is assumed to be equal to 0.10 m, the IMU error is assumed to be 10.0 arc-seconds for the roll and pitch and 15.0 arc-seconds for the heading)
+RMSE H = ( GNSS positional error ) 2 + ( tan ( IMU roll or pitch error ) + tan ( IMU heading error ) 1.478 * flying height ) 2 Table 7 lists some horizontal accuracy values for lidar data based on the previous formula (the GNSS horizontal accuracy is assumed to be equal to 0.10 m, the IMU error is assumed to be 10.0 arc-seconds for the roll and pitch and 15.0 arc-seconds for the heading)

-5. The Standards Introduced a Formal Accuracy Testing Statement:
+8. The Standards Introduced a Formal Accuracy Testing Statement:

 For the first time, the new standards provide users with formal data evaluation statements to be used by the data users and data producers.
-The following statement are examples of the accuracy statement of an elevation dataset:
+The following statements are examples of the accuracy statement of an elevation dataset:

-5.1 Accuracy Reporting by Data User or Consultant
+8.1 Accuracy Reporting by Data User or Consultant

 This type of reporting should only be based on a set of independent checkpoints.
 The positional accuracy of digital orthoimagery, planimetric data, and elevation data products shall be reported in the metadata in one of the manners listed below.
 For projects with NVA and VVA requirements, two three-dimensional positional accuracy values should be reported based on the use of NVA and VVA, respectively.

-5.1.1 Accuracy Testing Meets ASPRS Standard Requirements
+8.1.1 Accuracy Testing Meets ASPRS Standard Requirements

 If testing is performed using a minimum of thirty (30) checkpoints, accuracy assessment results should be reported in the form of the following statements: